Banner photo credit: New Avenue at www.newavenuehomes.com

 Here are the new categories of ADUs under California state law:

-- CATEGORY ONE ADU: Involves construction within an existing living area or accessory structure (EXCEPT for Junior ADU - see below), or in a new detached structure built in the same location and to the same dimensions as an existing detached accessory structure; involves no expansion of the existing building envelope other than up to 150 square feet for purposes of accommodating ADU access and egress only; and side and rear setbacks are sufficient for fire safety.
+- CATEGORY ONE ADU: Involves either conversion of space within an existing Single-Family Dwelling, or conversion or rebuild of an existing accessory structure; includes no expansion of the existing building envelope other than up to 150 sq. ft. for purposes of accommodating ADU access and egress only.

-- CATEGORY TWO ADU: Involves construction of a new structure or exterior addition to an existing structure of more than 150 square feet.
+- CATEGORY TWO ADU: Involves construction of a new detached or attached structure, including an exterior addition to an existing structure to accommodate the ADU, in conjunction with a proposed or existing Single-Family dwelling.

 TWO- OR MULTI-FAMILY ADUs*: